-This is definitely our coronary artery disease case of the month, may even be the case of the year as far as how much money we saved this gentleman….
+This is definitely our coronary artery disease case of the month, and it may even be the case of the year as far as how much money we saved this gentleman…

-This rate was much higher than he was expecting, but his agent told him this is the best rate he was going to get.
+This rate was much higher than he was expecting, but his agent told him this was the best rate he was going to get.

-He found our website and based on the info he provided including his heart attack with 2 stents and considering he had a good stress test within past 12 months (which always helps on CAD cases), we were confident we could get him a much better offer than $1,392 per month.
+He found our website, and based on the information he provided, including his heart attack with 2 stents and a good stress test within past 12 months (which always helps on CAD cases), we were confident we could get him a much better offer than $1,392 per month.

-We quoted him some conservative possible offers that we thought we could get him from other insurance companies, which were $350,000- 15 year term rates of $639- $851 per month as a range of the cost, along with some longer duration rates also, and he decided to re-apply.
+We quoted him some conservative possible offers that we thought we could get him from other insurance companies, which were $350,000- 15 year term rates of $639 to $851 per month as a range of the cost, along with some longer duration rates, and he decided to re-apply.

 We Make The Application Process Simple

-He just had an insurance exam in the past couple of months for this other insurance company, so we were able to use that exam and lab results for the new company’s.
+He just had an insurance exam in the past couple of months for this other insurance company, so we were able to use that exam and lab results for the new company.

-Please keep in mind that it cost’s nothing to apply for ANY insurance policy, so there is no downside in applying to more than one company or for more than one specific product.
+Please keep in mind that it costs nothing to apply for ANY insurance policy, so there is no downside in applying to more than one company or more than one specific product.

 Medical Records Reveal the Real Issues

-Like many people, this gentleman did not know specifics about his CAD, like what vessels his stents were placed in or the % of blockage in these vessels, but that’s okay as we obtain all medical records to find out all of the specifics.
+Like many people, this gentleman did not know specifics about his CAD, like what vessels his stents were placed in or the percentage of blockage in these vessels, but that’s okay because we obtain all medical records to find out the specifics.